 Ned Gannon | President

-As CEO of eBrevia, Ned Gannon drives the strategic direction of the company and is responsible for overall management.
+As a co-founder and CEO of eBrevia, Ned Gannon drives the strategic direction of the company and is responsible for overall management.
 Ned brings a broad range of legal and business experience to the company.
-While practicing corporate law with Paul, Hastings, Janofsky and Walker LLP and LeBoeuf, Lamb, Greene & MacRae LLP (n/k/a Dewey & LeBoeuf LLP), Ned represented private equity funds, strategic investors, venture capital funds and startup companies in a broad range of mergers, acquisitions, financings and general commercial matters.
-Previously, Ned was the founder and CEO of Audible Auto, a startup company developing infotainment technology at the intersection of smartphones and vehicles.
-Audible Auto was selected as a semi-finalist in the 2011 Global Vehicle Innovation Competition and as a Best-in-Class finalist at the 2010 AutoVenture Forum.
+While practicing corporate law with Paul, Hastings, Janofsky and Walker LLP and LeBoeuf, Lamb, Greene & MacRae LLP (n/k/a Dewey & LeBoeuf LLP), Ned represented private equity funds, strategic investors, venture capital funds and startup companies in mergers, acquisitions, financings and general commercial matters.
 Prior to practicing corporate law, Ned worked in a sales and business development role at Survey Sampling, Inc., a privately-held data collection company.
 Ned was selected by Capterra as one of five Legal Tech entrepreneurs to watch and speaks frequently on machine learning technology’s impact on the legal industry.
 Ned holds a Juris Doctor from Harvard Law School, a Master in Public Administration from Harvard’s Kennedy School of Government and a Bachelor of Science from Boston College.

 Adam Nguyen | Senior Vice President